presseverykey/everykey-tutorial/lesson2/GPIO.md

 ## GPIO configuration

-For some of the pins of the Anykey, it's also important to set the function to PIO before using them, because by default they may be configured to provide a different functionality.
+For some of the pins of the Everykey, it's also important to set the function to PIO before using them, because by default they may be configured to provide a different functionality.
 We won't get into the bits and bytes, but the functions to do this are listed below: